 What is CARES?

-CARES is an after-hours service supporting the RIT community.
-A group of trained and dedicated volunteers are available 24-hours a day to respond to members of the RIT community that have been impacted by sexual assault, harassment, relationship violence and/or stalking.
+CARES is an after-hours service supporting RIT students.
+A group of trained and dedicated volunteers are available 24-hours a day to respond to RIT students that have been impacted by sexual assault, harassment, relationship violence and/or stalking.

 Who does CARES serve?

-The service is available to any member of the RIT community that has been impacted by sexual assault, harassment, relationship violence and/or stalking.
+The service is available to any RIT student that has been impacted by sexual assault, harassment, relationship violence and/or stalking.
 CARES is a gender-inclusive resource.
 Women, men, and members of the LGBTQIA+ community are encouraged to call the hotline for support.

 You do not need to file a Public Safety report to receive assistance from CARES.
 If you decide to file a report with Public Safety, CARES is there.

 Interpreters are available to ensure that deaf and hard of hearing community members are served in a timely manner.

 Where does the CARES team travel in order to provide support?

 The CARES Team can be contacted by phone to provide support and information at any time, day or night.
 A team member meets with any RIT student who is considering making a report to Public Safety and travels to the Public Safety Department to accompany them.
 A team member may also travel to another safe location on campus if a student is in a crisis related to an incident of sexual assault, harassment, relationship violence and/or stalking and would like a CARES team member present but isn’t comfortable involving Public Safety.

 - Public Safety called someone from CARES.
 Do I have to talk to them?